insidegui/srd-xcode-templates/README.md

 - Configuration for adhoc signing with the above entitlements
 - `Info.plist` section in the binary
 - Set the [research SDK](https://github.com/insidegui/researchsdk) as the base SDK

+The "Injected Library" template:

+- Configures the target for the `arm64e` architecture, which is required to inject into system processes on modern devices
+- Includes helpers for interposing and swizzling
+- Automatically configures a singleton `os_log` instance that can be used throughout the injected library for debugging